andraspatka/free-genai-bootcamp-2025/lang-portal/BackendTechnicalSpecs.md

 ## Task Runner Tasks

-Lets list out possible tasks we need for our lang portal.
+Let's list out possible tasks we need for our lang portal.

 ### Initialize Database
 This task will initialize the sqlite database called `words.db